G

 Population

-There is no data that exists on the great hammerhead’s population size.
-But unfortunately, there is data suggesting that their population is on the decline, which is why they are listed as critically endangered.
+No data exists on the great hammerhead’s population size.
+But unfortunately, severe regional declines have been documented, which is why they are listed as critically endangered.
 Great hammerhead sharks in the Indian Ocean, Mediterranean Sea, and Atlantic Ocean have significantly decreased in their populations.
 Scientists have concluded that their population has reduced by 80% in the last 70 years.

 Sources